Albertina – Vienna

 What to see at the Albertina

-The classic modern art collection, composed of permanent loans from private collections, presents an outstanding overview of the European art of the 19th , 20th and 21st centuries.
-It includes paintings and sculptures by Monet, Renoir, Cézanne, Modigliani, Matisse, Picasso, Klee, Kandinsky, Ernst, Kirchner, Chagall, Giacometti, Magritte, Bacon, Kiefer and Richter, among many others.
+The classic modern art collection, composed of permanent loans from private collections, presents an outstanding overview of European art of the 19th, 20th and 21st centuries.
+It includes paintings and sculptures by Monet, Renoir, Cézanne, Modigliani, Matisse, Picasso, Klee, Kandinsky, Ernst, Kirchner, Chagall, Giacometti, Magritte, Bacon, Kiefer, and Richter, among many others.

-The Graphic arts collection is truly remarkable with over 50,000 drawings, sketches and watercolours, including pieces by Leonardo da Vinci, Michelangelo, Raphael, Dürer, Rubens, Rembrandt, Cézanne, Schiele, Klimt, Picasso, Jackson Pollock, Andy Warhol, and Anselm Kiefer.
+The Graphic Arts collection is truly remarkable with over 50,000 drawings, sketches, and watercolors, including pieces by Leonardo da Vinci, Michelangelo, Raphael, Dürer, Rubens, Rembrandt, Cézanne, Schiele, Klimt, Picasso, Jackson Pollock, Andy Warhol, and Anselm Kiefer.

-The Architectural collection is composed of drawings, blueprints, ketches and models from the 16th century to present day.
+The Architectural collection is composed of drawings, blueprints, sketches and models from the 16th century to the present day.

-The Photographic collection contains more that 100,000 photographs dating from the 1850s onward.
+The Photographic collection contains more than 100,000 photographs dating from the 1850s onward.